-Checking of all seams and moldings for deterioration, shrinkage and cracking of the protective sealers should be performed at least once every six months.
+Checking of all seams and moldings for deterioration, shrinkage, and cracking of the protective sealers should be performed at least once every six months.
 Resealing should be done as soon as any of these conditions are noticed to prevent damage from water leakage.
-When resealing, use only quality sealers compatible with the ones originally used on your motor home.
+When resealing, use only quality sealers such as silicone or silaprene.
 Make sure all surfaces to be resealed are clean and all old sealant has been removed.
 Contact your dealer or Georgie Boy if you have any questions.